 Rochester’s father and brother died, and Rochester inherited the family fortune and lands.

 Rochester wanted to divorce Bertha for her behavior, but he couldn’t because she had been diagnosed as insane.

 One evening, in stormy, hot weather, Rochester was woken by Bertha’s curses and profanity and decided that he couldn’t live this way anymore.

 Rochester considered suicide, but decided to go back to Europe, lock Bertha up at Thornfield, and travel on the continent.
 Nobody in England knew about his marriage in Jamaica.

 Rochester also decided that he wouldn’t recognize Bertha as his wife anymore and that his only responsibility toward her was to make sure that she was cared for properly.

-Bertha has been secretive and cunning, and whenever Grace Poole turned her back, she got into mischief – most recently, of course, by trying to burn Rochester alive in his bed, stabbing her brother, and tearing Jane’s wedding veil.
+Bertha has been secretive and cunning, and whenever Grace Poole turns her back, she gets into mischief—most recently, of course, by trying to burn Rochester alive in his bed, stabbing her brother, and tearing Jane’s wedding veil.